burgess01/cs102-F2020-practical1-burgess01/writing/reflection.md

 ## After completing this assignment, what is one experience for which you are grateful?

-I am greatful for my experience with GitHub.
+I am grateful for my experience with GitHub.
 Through practicing in the labs, I feel a lot more confortable copying directories and using commands such as 'git add', 'git commit', and 'git push'.
+These experiences made the practical a lot easier than it would have been otherwise.